Khant-SoDOpe/E-Commerce-API/README.md

 ### 1. **`app/app.py`**
 - Main FastAPI application.
-- Includes routes for authentication, products, and categories.
+- Includes routes for authentication, products, categories, and admin management.
 - Configures CORS middleware and exception handling.

 ### 2. **`app/db.py`**
 - Defines database models for `User`, `Product`, and `Category`.
 - Configures `SQLAlchemy` with PostgreSQL.
 - Provides session management and database initialization.
+- Tracks admin privileges with `admin_granted_by` and `admin_granted_at`.

 ### 3. **`app/email.py`**
 - Handles email notifications for user actions like registration and password reset.